-Working mothers have successfully continued to breastfeed and work.
+Going back to work?
+Here are some breastfeeding tips, advice, and help for working mothers who want to continue to breastfeeding and working.
+Contrary to what you may have been told, millions of breastfeeding working moms have successfully continued breastfeeding and working.
 It just takes some planning ahead, family and workplace support, and a high quality breast pump!

 Above all, you should be congratulated on your decision to continue protecting and nourishing your baby through breastfeeding even after you return to work!